kStor2poche/tls-bruteforce/README.md

-# tls-bruteforce
+# TLS-Bruteforce
-A TLS decryption bruteforcer.
+A TLS decryption bruteforcer relying on libpcap and libgcrypt.
 WIP.